 - Vegetable shortening.
 It’s made from vegetables, so it’s healthy, right?
 Not quite.
 Like margarine, shortening can contain trans fats and is generally made from soybean, cottonseed, and refined palm oil.
 There will be more on these below.

 - Vegetable oils high in omega-6.
 These oils include soybean, corn, cottonseed, canola, sunflower, and peanut oil.
-Oils high in omega-6 can create an imbalance of the vital omega-3 and omega-6 ratio, leading to chronic inflammation and increasing the risk of heart disease and obesity.
+Oils high in omega-6 can create an imbalance of the vital omega-3 and omega-6 ratio, leading to chronic and increasing the risk of heart disease and obesity.

 ‘Bad’ fats turned ‘good’